hashicorp/terraform-enterprise-helm/README.md

     helm upgrade -f values.yaml -f override.yaml terraform-enterprise -n <NAMESPACE>

-Helm also dded a new flag to their cli: `--atomic`.
-This flag will automatically run a helm rollback if your upgrade fails.
+If you want Helm to rollback installation if it fails, you can use the `--atomic flag`.
+Note that the `--wait` flag will be set automatically if `--atomic` is used.

     helm upgrade -f my-values.yaml ./path/to/my/chart --install --atomic -n <NAMESPACE>